mkarakoc/aim/README.md

 ## Travis-ci
 [![Build Status](https://travis-ci.org/mkarakoc/aim.svg?branch=master)](https://travis-ci.org/mkarakoc/aim)

-AIMpy program folder contains "asymptotic.py" and example ".ipynb" files.
+**/examples** folder contains "asymptotic.py" and the example ".ipynb" files.
-If the following instructions are used, the examples will be ready to rerun.
+If the following instructions are followed, the examples will be ready to run in your local machine with an Ubuntu Operating System.
-Updates for the program can be followed from https://github.com/mkarakoc/aim.

 # Installation of the libraries
 ### create a folder to store the library files